hosseinbahak/imtalent/README.md

 ## Contributors
 * [hossein bahak](https://github.com/hosseinbahak) back-end and database developer
-## Wiki
-You can look at our wiki page for more information.
-[Wiki](https://github.com/hosseinbahak/)

 ## License
 The Moovie App is open source software licensed as [GPL-3.0](https://github.com/hosseinbahak/SE2/blob/main/LICENSE).